PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 [Feature flags](/docs/user-guides/feature-flags) are often used to turn new features on under certain conditions, so that you can test things with a certain [cohort](/docs/user-guides/cohorts) or user segment.
 But you can also use them globally, then leverage the flag as a kill switch to turn features off in the event of an emergency.

-Some PostHog users, such as [Phantom](/customers/phantom), aren't able to deploy new updates or features to all users instantly.
-In Phantom's case this is because the product is a browser extension.
-Using Feature Flags as kill switches in this way offers a degree of control not normally available to such products.
+When [Phantom](/customers/phantom) started using PostHog, it couldn't deploy new updates or features to all users instantly.
+In Phantom's case this was because the product was a browser extension.
+Using Feature Flags as kill switches gave them a degree of control not normally available to such products.

 ## 4. Track errors as events